PULPIT TODAY SERMONS

 Robert D. Pace

-(Transition) While there are many that have missed this great event, there was a prophet that lived 700 years prior to Christ’s birth that understood precisely what the Messiah would look like when God would send Him forth.
-I love how Isaiah so eloquently expressed his four-fold description of Christ.
+(Transition) While there are many that have missed this great event, there was a prophet that lived 700 years prior to Christ’s birth that knew exactly what to say about him.
+Here are his words in Isaiah 9:6:

 Isaiah’s Prophecy of Christ

 “For unto us a child will be born; unto us a son will be given; and the government will rest on his shoulders; and his name will be called Wonderful Counselor, Mighty God, Eternal Father, [and] Prince of Peace.”

 I want you to notice that each divine designation Isaiah ascribes to Christ is presented as a compound title.
 He doesn’t call the coming Savior simply, the “Counselor” or “God” or “Father” or “Peace.”
 He foretells the world’s Savior as being the “Wonderful Counselor, the Mighty God, the Everlasting Father, and the Prince of Peace.”
 That’s a billing that is second to none.

 Can you apply those titles to anyone else that ever lived?
 No!

 Think about something: There is significance to the titles we attach to a person’s name.
 For example:

 Senator, Physician, Physicist, Professor, PhD, President . . . each title is significant, but none of those titles alone could fully describe our Lord.
 That’s why the Bible never tries to limit its characterization of Jesus.

 (Transition) While we don’t have time to list and explain all the Bible’s names of Christ, but I do want to mention several.
 In so doing, let’s continue our investigation of Isaiah’s four-fold revelation of Christ.
 The first title Isaiah uses to describe Jesus is, “Wonderful Counselor.”